-A social media threat is a type of external threat that originates on social media, blogging and forum platforms.
-From malicious content and intellectual property infringement, to physical threats such as violence and the spread of false information, these risks can harm your employees, brand and reputation in both the virtual and physical worlds.
+A social media threat is an external threat that originates on social media, blogging, and forum platforms.
+From malicious content and intellectual property infringement to physical threats such as violence and the spread of false information, these risks can harm your employees, brand, and reputation in both the virtual and physical worlds.

 Some characteristics of a social media threat include:

 Timeliness: Social media threats often occur in real-time, making it important for organizations to monitor social media platforms for potential threats.

 Anonymous: Most social media threats are anonymous, making it difficult for organizations to attribute the source of the threat.

 Persuasion: Social media threats can persuade others to take action or join in the threat.

 Misinformation: Social media threats often contain misinformation, making it difficult for organizations to separate fact from fiction.

 Examples of Social Media Threats